 What is Pastoral Strategic Planning?”
 It is a 5-month process where those involved in the Missions of our Community have been looking at What we do right, What needs improvement? and What else would we like to be doing in the future?
 Since late November 2016 the OLGC Staff and Community have been busy working on the OLGC Pastoral Strategic Plan for Fiscal Years 18-22.

 - This process started with the staff baselining information and then seeking the guidance of the Pastoral and Finance Councils.
-With their Guidance concerning Values and Visions, there had been Mission Planning meetings seeking input in the Five Missions: Liturgy and Worship; Faith Formation; Fellowship; Outreach; and our School.
+With their guidance concerning Values and Visions, there were Mission Planning meetings seeking input in the Five Missions: Liturgy and Worship; Faith Formation; Fellowship; Outreach; and our School.

-- These “Teams” then shared their findings and sought input to determine the Priorities for the next 5 years.
-The parish community provided feedback from over 500 members, received over 657 surveys and 338 written comments to be analyzed!
-We had over 204 people who wanted to be contacted about their survey.
-We had 124 people who raised their hands to volunteer, so we have been very busy working through those details!
+- These “Teams” then shared their findings and sought input to determine the priorities for the next five years.
+The parish community provided feedback from over 500 members, providing more than 657 surveys and 338 written comments to be analyzed!
+We had more than 204 people who wanted to be contacted about their survey.
+124 people raised their hands to volunteer, so we have been very busy working through those details!

 - This input included many great ideas that have been included in the strategic initiatives.
 The information has already influenced our annual budget and many of the activities of today.

 - The final consolidated plan was published September 9th, 2022.
 We asked the community to review it and let the Pastoral Council know what you think.
 They adopted the Plan at the September 11th meeting.